September 17, 2018

 The people of these neighboring cities, living their own lives, don’t generate conflict or animosity, which is imposed on border policy by scapegoating outsiders.
-Border security personnel surveil those thousands of crossers and frequently apprehend and arrest very bad people.
+Border security personnel surveil those thousands of crossers and frequently apprehend very bad people.
 But with a few exceptions, they are not of Juarez or El Paso.
-That’s not a theory of mine formed by a quick visit.
-But it’s one validated by those with years of experience here.
+That’s not a theory of mine, but one validated by those with years of experience here.

 We did walk over to the border and saw the wall and fence, and the security personnel doing their jobs.
 The tragedy of family separations of last summer didn’t occur among those who live, work, and study here tolerantly and respectfully of their neighbors.
 They occurred because desperate poverty, lack of work, and fear for life at home drove Central Americans to test the border.